#001. Crossing Strangers

-Crossing Strangers marks Johannesburg based photographer Andile Buka's first published body of work.
-Born and raised in Orange Farm, Andile Buka's Crossing Strangers is a photobook which explores the landscape of Johannesburg, the people who both inhabit and fill its city streets.
+Crossing Strangers marks Johannesburg-based photographer Andile Buka's first published body of work.
+Born and raised in Orange Farm, Crossing Strangers is a photobook that looks and thinks through the landscape of Johannesburg, and the people who both inhabit and fill its city streets.
 It is a visual reflection of a personal engagement with both the city's past and current landscape.

 Title: Crossing Strangers